Game Preview: Orlando Solar Bears vs. Wheeling Nailers

 Kale Kerbashian - 2 points from 250 career pro points (91g-157a)

-AFFILIATE NOTES:Â The Toronto Marlies (35-11-0-1) won their sixth straight game on Saturday with a 3-1 victory over the Binghamton Devils, and round out a busy three-in-three weekend this afternoon in a rematch with Binghamton at 4 p.m.
-The Toronto Maple Leafs (33-19-5-0) doubled up the Ottawa Senators yesterday and return to action tomorrow against the Tampa Bay Lightning.
+AFFILIATE NOTES:Â The Toronto Marlies (36-11-0-1) closed out a weekend sweep of the Binghamton Devils with a 5-2 victory on Sunday, and are now the winners of seven straight.
+The Marlies resume play on Friday at Belleville The Toronto Maple Leafs (33-19-5-0) get back to work tonight at home against the Tampa Bay Lightning.

-NEXT GAME: The Solar Bears complete their regular season series with the Nailers on Monday, Feb.
-12 at the ARS.com Rink at Amway Center at 7 p.m.
+NEXT GAME: The Solar Bears welcome the expansion Worcester Railers to Orlando for the first time on Thursday, Feb.
+15 at the ARS.com Rink at Amway Center at 7 p.m.
 Single-game tickets for the 2017-18 season are now on sale at the Amway Center box office andÂ ticketmaster.com.

 • Discuss this story on the ECHL message board...